Jayden-Yong/NextAI-Hackathon/README.md

 python vanna_ai.py
 ```
 (Note : Please uncomment the vanna_train() in vanna_ai.py if u are first using this project)

+## Your first login
+The SQL script from hybridhub.sql will only import the structure of the database designed for HybridHub.
+However, an admin account is included in the database with the following information:

+**Admin ID**: A1
+**Password**: admin123

+**NOTE**: To use a Google Account to login, please bind the Google Account with the given admin account via **Account Settings** once signed in.

 ### Your HybridHub system should now be up and running! 🚀